vwout/hass-zkaccess_c3/readme.md

   ```
 - Restart Homeassistant
 - Go to Settings > Devices & Services and enable 'debug logging' for the ZKAccess C3 device.
-- Interact with the C3 device (which may generate errors) and disable 'debug logging' afterwards.
+- Interact with the C3 device (which may generate errors) and disable 'debug logging' afterward.
 - Create an issue for this repository, including:
   - The device type (e.g. C3-400)
   - The firmware version